keskinmertcan/licensemanager/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any queries, reach out to:
-- **Mertcan Keskin** - Software Developer at Eray Teknoloji A.Ş.

 ## Contributing

 Feel free to submit pull requests or raise issues if you would like to contribute to the project.
 Any help is welcome!